code-pioneer/django-accelerator-digidrey/home/templates/docs/step5.md

 python3 manage.py runserver
 ```

 After database switch, you will have to reconfigure social login.
-Just go to admin view and follow "One last step" section of "Finishing Touch".
+Just go to admin view and follow "Configure Django Administration" section of "Setup OAuth".